-So this Filipino Fried Rice recipe is a nod to the spirit in which traditional Filipino Fried Rice is made — with my personal Filipino-American twist, from my family to yours.
+So this Filipino Fried Rice recipe is a nod to the spirit in which traditional Filipino Fried Rice is made.
+It’s made with my personal Filipino-American twist, from my family to yours.

 Sometimes, however, I will also make this fried rice with sausage.
 And here’s the thing about making sausage fried rice: do not get caught up on the exact type of sausage you use.
-Like many Filipino recipes, this is a “use what’s in the fridge” type of recipe, so whatever your favorite sausage is, use that!
+Like many Filipino recipes, this is a “use what’s in the fridge” type of recipe.
+So whatever your favorite sausage is, use that!

 Filipino Fried Rice Recipe

 A quick, easy family recipe